zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  I do, in fact, have friends in high places.
 I know the scr iptwriter here at the Center for Educational Development, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2010 by the Center  for Educational Development.

 # Magic and Illusions

 Welcome to English as a Second Language Podcast number 5 77: Magic and Illusions.

 This is English as a Second Language Podcast episode 577.
-I’m your host, Dr. Jeff McQuillan, coming to you from the beautiful City o f Los Angeles, in the State of California.
+I’m your host, Dr. Jeff McQuillan, coming to you from the beautiful City of Los Angeles, in the State of California.

 Go to our website today at eslpod.com.
 In fact, go th ere right now – I’ll stop and wait!
 When you’re there, you’ll see that you can downl oad a Learning Guide for this episode that will help you improve your English even faster.